gaow/ipynb-html-encrypted/README.md

 # Sharing private Jupyter notebooks

-Convert ipynb to encrypted HTML file for sharing with private parties
+Convert a Jupyter notebook to encrypted HTML file for sharing with private parties

 ## Objective

-This script converts ipynb to HTML file using a template provided by the `SoS` software program, and encrypt it using `StatiCrypt`.
+This script converts a Jupyter notebook to HTML file using a template provided by the `SoS` software program, and encrypt it using `StatiCrypt`.

 ## Requirements